mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 Irregular structures have far more surface area in
 relation to their volume than other configurations.
-Irregular structures may mount up to five times the two-
-thirds power of their volume of solar cells.
+Irregular structures may mount up to five times the two-thirds power of their volume of solar cells.
 The surface
-area of a hull is determined by the two-thirds power
-(NOT the square root) of its volume.
+area of a hull is determined by the two-thirds power (NOT the square root) of its volume.
 That is, surface
 area equals the cube root of the square of the volume.
 MegaTraveller Referee's Manual is incorrect in this
 respect.